mit-biomimetics/ORCAgym/README.md

-# gpuGym - a clone of legged_gym #
+# ORCAgym - a clone of gpuGym - a clone of legged_gym #
-This repository is a port of legged_gym from the good folk over at RSL.
+This repository is a bare-bones version of gpuGym for an ICRA 2024 submission, which is a port of legged_gym from the good folk over at RSL.
 It includes all components needed for sim-to-real transfer: actuator network, friction & mass randomization, noisy observations and random pushes during training.

 ---